nicozanf/py4web-pyinstaller/README.md

 # py4web-pyinstaller
 How to make py4web binaries for Windows and MacOS with PY3 and pyinstaller

+The binaries contain Python 64 bit version 3.7.4 with all the needed modules and the py4web in the specified version.
+You don't need anything else to run them!

 **********************************************************************************
 Please, help with testing.
 Write the results directly to me (nicozanf@gmail.com)
 **********************************************************************************